 Find a contact

-To get in touch with the right person at the business you’re looking to pitch as a potential sponsor, check out their site and start with a directory or their about page.
-Companies will sometimes have specific instructions to follow if you want to contact them regarding collaboration/sponsorship inquiries.
+To get in touch with the right person at the business you’re looking to pitch as a potential YouTube sponsor, check out their press page.
+Companies will usually have specific instructions to follow if you want to contact them about sponsorship.

 If you don’t find what you need, reach out with a general contact form.
-But the content of your message should focus on finding out who you can direct your questions/inquiries to regarding sponsorships/brand partnerships.
+But the content of your message should focus on finding out who you can direct your questions/inquiries to about sponsorships.
 (Tip: Avoid pitching in the contact form – it can look spammy.)

 Write your pitch and send it via email